IndiePass/indiepass-android/.github/ISSUE_TEMPLATE/new-post-type.md

 Hi, I'd like to see following post type:

-I found a a good icon on https://material.io/tools/icons/?style=outline :
+I found a good icon on https://material.io/tools/icons/?style=outline :

 The properties for the post type are:
 - property one